 How long can homemade hummus last?

 This super creamy hummus should last for up to five days in the fridge.
-Be sure to store in an airtight container.
+Be sure to store it in an airtight container.

 After a few days in the fridge, you may need to brighten your hummus up with an extra squeeze of lemon, pinch of salt and drizzle of oil stirred in.